austin006/austin006.github.io/docs/project-portfolio/projects/2024/H-rocket.md

 ## :material-notebook: Description

-I successfully designed, built, launched, and safely recovered a rocket using a certifed motor in the H impulse category.
-In doing so, I recieved my Level 1 certification[^1].
+I successfully designed, built, launched, and safely recovered a rocket using a certifed motor in the **H impulse category**.
+In doing so, I recieved my **Level 1 certification**[^1].
 I constructed this rocket by expanding upon skills and knowledge previously gained from building a simple rocket[^2] in a small team.

 [^1]: Learn more about high power certification on the [TRIPOLI website](https://www.tripoli.org/content.aspx?page_id=22&club_id=795696&module_id=468541)
 [^2]: [Rocket with G level motor](/project-portfolio/projects/2023/G-rocket.md)